PieterTack/XProc/README.md

 el_names : string array
     String array containing the element labels for which data is provided. tm : float array or list, optional
-    Measurement times associated with the provided detection limits.
+    Measurement times, including the unit, associated with the provided detection limits.
 The default is None. ref : string array or list, optional
     Labels of the reference materials for which data is provided.
 The default is None. dl_err : float array, optional